 Healing Forests can rekindle our understanding, love and respect for each other and nature

-The David Suzuki Foundation is partnering with the National Healing Forests Initiative to expand the national network of Healing Forests.
+For the past three years, the David Suzuki Foundation has been partnering with the National Healing Forests Initiative to expand the national network of Healing Forests.
 Combining reconciliation and healing into one immersive experience, each Healing Forest is different.
 Today, one is on the grounds of a church.
-One is on a private land.
+One is on private land.
 Another is in a woodlot next to a school.
-But they all bring people together to learn about those we share these lands with.
+They all bring people together to learn about these shared lands and the people who have lived on them for millennia.

 How Healing Forests began